bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 ```

 It is convenient to separate launching the app and the app itself.
 The
-above code does not launch a browser (which would not work in a container)
+above code tells shiny not to launch a browser (which would not work in a container)
 and specifies that the app should listen to port 8080 on localhost.
 However, having the app in a separate file allows us to launch the app from
 outside of the container to check that it is working.